digiservnet/hibp-php/README.md

 ## Laravel specifics
 If using the package within a Laravel application, you can use the provided facades.
-First, you need to add your HIBP API key to your `.env' file, or your preferred method for adding values to your server environment variables.
+First, you need to add your HIBP API key to your `.env` file, or your preferred method for adding values to your server environment variables.

 ```
 HIBP_API_KEY=abcdefgh123456789